 6. Fry's outfit is modeled after James Dean's famous red jacket from Rebel Without A Cause.

-8. Phillip J. Fry is named for Phil Hartman, who sadly passed away before the show began.
+8. Philip J. Fry is named for Phil Hartman, who sadly passed away before the show began.

 10. Professor Farnsworth is named for Philo Farnsworth, inventor of the television.

-11. Leela's full name Turanga Leela is named after Olivier Messiaen's 1948 "Turangalîla-Symphonie."
+11. Leela's full name Turanga Leela is named after Olivier Messiaen's 1948 composition "Turangalîla-Symphonie."

 12. Bender's first words coming out of the factory were, "Bite my shiny metal ass."
 He's also drinking a beer.